 If you are interested in one of our puppies, please contact us and share with us your questions.

 Once all of your questions are answered, and if you want to get one of our puppies, please send us an email about yourself.
 Include what you are looking for in a puppy.
 Is this for your home? farm?
 Will the puppy be raised with children? with other dogs?
 Please provide as many details as possible.
 Also include whether you have a preference on a male or female puppy and which breed you are most interested in.

-This deposit is transferable to a different litter when requested in writing.
 The balance on your puppy is due at 6 weeks of age.
 See the Terms of Sale for all payment details.